bobbysmith007/fennario-scenario/fennario-scenario.md

 fending off ravenous, raging bears.
 There are obvious warg and bear tracks entering then leaving from the road leading to the west.

+### Around town

+Everyone is busy rebuilding and will try to constantly put Jackson off if he is not persistent.

 ### On the trail

 The trails forks in every direction after rounding the foothills.
 The